uperl/Test-Script/README.md

-In doing so, it is hoped that **Test::Script** can become a module that you can safely make a dependency of all your modules, without risking that your module won't on some platform because of the dependency.
+In doing so, it is hoped that **Test::Script** can become a module that you can safely make a dependency of all your modules, without risking that your module won't install on some platform because of the dependency.

 Where a clash exists between wanting more functionality and maintaining platform safety, this module will err on the side of platform safety.